Ratio of Debt-to-Income

 - Gross monthly income of $4,500 x .29 = $1,305 can be applied to housing

 - Gross monthly income of $4,500 x .41 = $1,845 can be applied to recurring debt plus housing expenses

-Don't forget these are only guidelines.
-We'd be happy to pre-qualify you to help you determine how much you can afford.
+Remember these ratios are only guidelines.
+We'd be thrilled to help you pre-qualify to help you figure out how much you can afford.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.